julien-muke/bedrock-chatbot/README.md

   ]
 }
 ```
-⚠️Note: Replace `your-bucket-name` with your actual bucket name.
+⚠️Note: Replace `your-bucket-name` with your actual bucket name, then click "Save"

-12. Back to S3 Console, click on "Objects"
+12. Go back to the S3 Bucket console, choose Objects, then click on `index.html`
+13. To visit your fully serverless AI chatbot Live, click on the Object URL.